Imagawa Yoshimoto: Death

-Imagawa Ujizane succeeded to family headship after Yoshimoto's death, but the Imagawa clan fell from power.
+Ujizane succeeded to family headship after Yoshimoto's death, but the Imagawa clan fell from power.
 Ujizane was later summoned by Tokugawa Ieyasu and became a kōke in the administration of the Tokugawa clan.
 Yoshimoto's niece was Lady Tsukiyama, the wife of Tokugawa Ieyasu.

 Yoshimoto has several graves; his body itself is buried at Daisei-ji, a temple in the city of Toyokawa in modern Aichi Prefecture.